nedtsu/slate/README.md

 3. `cd slate`
 4. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

+> For windows you're going to need: install rubby, bundler

 ```shell
 # either run this to run locally
 bundle install